 10. Copy Sheets to a New File

-- Firstly, right-click on the sheet name> select Move or Copy.
+- Right-click on the sheet name > Select Move or Copy.

 Finally, save the new workbook and check the size of the file.
-You will be able to notice the change for very large file size.
+You will be able to notice the change for very large file sizes.